realworldocaml/book/book/data-serialization/README.md

 - The details of the s-expression format, including how to parse it while generating good error messages for debugging malformed inputs

-- How to generate s-expressions from arbitrary OCaml types
+- How to generate converters between s-expressions and arbitrary OCaml types

-- How to use annotations to control the printing behavior of s-expression converters
+- How to use annotations to control the behavior of these generated converters

 - How to integrate s-expressions into your interfaces, in particular how to add s-expression converters to a module without breaking